TheLol952/Alipos_Venecia_BackEnd/docs/README.md

       AND SECTOR = p_sector
       AND TIPO_COSTO_GASTO = p_tipo_costo_gasto
       AND SUCURSAL = p_sucursal;

-    -- Solo insertar si no existe
+    -- Insertar solo si no existe
     IF v_count = 0 THEN
         INSERT INTO DICCIONARIO_COMPRAS_AUTO (
             NIT,